-IWMC is not in close proximity to neighbouring residents and complaints from residents regarding noise pollution is not anticipated.
-Equipment and machinery will be run infrequently.
+IWMC is not in close proximity to neighboring residents and equipment and machinery will be run infrequently.
+Hence, complaints from residents regarding noise pollution are not anticipated.
 Noise measurements will only be taken should valid complaints be received.

 10.8 DUST CONTROL